-This tribute is recorded as being written by 2nd Lt.
-Howells, 15th Company, E Battalion, Tank Corps.
-However John Howells is recorded as being killed in action, aged 25 on the same day as Miles and is buried alongside him at Ribecourt British Cemetery, Nord (grave ref: Sp Mem, A.3), with another of the Battalion's tank commanders who also fell that day, 2nd Lt.
-Thomas
+This tribute is recorded as being written by 2nd Lt Howells, 15th Company, E Battalion, Tank Corps.
+However John Howells is recorded as being killed in action, aged 25 on the same day as Miles and is buried alongside him at Ribecourt British Cemetery, Nord Pas de Calais (plot reference: Special Memorial A3), with another of the Battalion's tank commanders who also fell that day, 2nd Lt Thomas Wilson, aged 22.

-2nd Lt.
-Whyte wrote:
+2nd Lt Whyte wrote:

-I feel that as I was a very great friend of your son's while in France, I might take the liberty of saying what a really fine chap he was, always cheerful and always ready to help anyone in trouble both with sympathy and real aid.
+"I feel that as I was a very great friend of your son's while in France, I might take the liberty of saying what a really fine chap he was, always cheerful and always ready to help anyone in trouble both with sympathy and real aid.
 I was very fond of him and in a slighter degree than your own, I admit, I feel deeply grieved to hear of his death.
 But I can say with all confidence that he died as a man should, amongst his men, cheering them to the last.
-His name will be amongst those who have made the supreme sacrifice for their fellow-men.
+His name will be amongst those who have made the supreme sacrifice for their fellow men."